Pure practical reason

-Pure practical reason (reine praktische Vernunft) is the opposite of impure (or sensibly-determined) practical reason and appears in Immanuel Kant's Critique of Practical Reason and Groundwork of the Metaphysic of Morals.
+Pure practical reason (reine praktische Vernunft) is reasoning that deals with what ought to be; namely, what actions we ought to do, appearing in Immanuel Kant's Critique of Practical Reason and Groundwork of the Metaphysics of Morals.

-It is the reason that drives actions without any sense dependent incentives.
+Being the opposite of impure (or sensibly-determined) practical reason, it is the reason that drives actions without any sense-dependent incentives.
 Human reasoning chooses such actions simply because those actions are good in themselves; this is the nature of good will, which Kant argues is the only concept that is good without any justification, it is good in itself and is a derivative of a transcendental law which affects the way humans practically reason (see practical philosophy).
+The possibility of pure practical reason is explored in the Critique of Practical Reason where he tackles the question of whether reason by itself, independently of empirical conditions, can be a source of knowledge about what we ought to do, or whether the knowledge about what we ought to do that is given by reason can only be empirically conditioned.